parapluu/encore/README.md

 This will compile the file -- and run it.

-You can find some example programs in the [programs](https://github.com/parapluu/encore/tree/development/src/tests/encore/basic) directory.
+You can find some example programs in the [test directory](https://github.com/parapluu/encore/tree/development/src/tests/encore/basic).

 Have fun!